 The objective of this PD&E study is to evaluate Phase 1 of the Northeast Gateway.
-Phase 1 is an extension of four-lane Welaunee Boulevard from Fleischmann Road over I-10 and north to connect at an intersection with a two-lane extension of Shamrock Street South, east of Centerville Road.
+Phase 1 is an extension of Welaunee Boulevard from Fleischmann Road over I-10 and north to connect at an intersection with Roberts Road at Centerville Road as well as connect with a two-lane extension of Shamrock Street South, east of Centerville Road.

 Purpose and Need